Changing school in-year

 How you make an application will depend on why you wish to move school:

-- if you are moving to grammar school your child will need to take a transfer test
+- if you are moving into Buckinghamshire and wish you child to be considered for a grammar school your child will need to take a transfer test

 Find the schools near to you